Rithesh05/Rithesh05/README.md

 ## 🎯 Objective

-Highly motivated third-year computer science student with strong programming, data structures, and algorithms skills.
-Eager to contribute to innovative projects and learn from industry leaders through an internship opportunity.
+Highly motivated fourth-year computer science student with strong programming, data structures, and algorithms skills.
+Eager to contribute to innovative projects and learn from industry leaders.

 ---